GuilleAmutio/DevOpsChallenge/README.md

   ![Variables](https://user-images.githubusercontent.com/56632305/107864842-ce2e7900-6e60-11eb-9f91-c0f61ff88d02.PNG)

-2. On second place, you will have to remove the line that goes
+2. On second place, you will have to remove the line that goes:

-    ```wget https://raw.githubusercontent.com/GuilleAmutio/DevOpsChallenge/main/post-commit -O ${PWD}\${repoPath}\.git\hooks\post-commit``` .
+    ```wget https://raw.githubusercontent.com/GuilleAmutio/DevOpsChallenge/main/post-commit -O ${PWD}\${repoPath}\.git\hooks\post-commit```

     You will have to download the Post commit file to the desired Jenkins address and add it, manually, to the my-local-repo/.git/hooks/

-3. Lastly, as told before, you will have to build a new Jenkins image and modify the line that follows like with the new image built:
+3. Lastly, as told before, you will have to build a new Jenkins image and modify the line that follows like this, with the new image built:

     ```docker run -d --name challenge_jenkins -v ${PWD}\${repoPath}:/var/jenkins_home/my_repo -v ${PWD}/volumes/jenkins_home:/var/jenkins_home -v   /var/run/docker.sock:/var/run/docker.sock --net netnet --ip ${ipJenkins} -p ${portJenkins}:${portJenkins} guilleamutio/challenge.devops.images:jenkins_challenge```